How Did We Get To 11 Million Unauthorized Immigrants?

 2017 snapshot

 Today, the population of unauthorized immigrants is more urban, less seasonal and less Mexican than it used to be.
-About 52 percent are from Mexico and the population is less single and male than before.
+About 52 percent are from Mexico, and the population is less single and male than before.

 "At this point, the unauthorized immigrant population is largely a family-based population," Passel says.
 "About half of the unauthorized immigrant adults in the United States have U.S.-born children."